-Lesson 2 : Creating Visual Basic 6 Application
+Lesson 2: Creating Visual Basic 6 Applications

 2.1 Creating Your First Application

-Launching the VB6 IDE
+1 Launching the VB6 IDE

-First, launch the Microsoft Visual Basic 6 compiler.
+Start the Microsoft Visual Basic 6 compiler.
 In the New Project dialog, select Standard EXE to enter the Visual Basic 6 Integrated Development Environment (IDE).
 A default form named Form1 will appear.

-Accessing the Code Window
+2 Accessing the Code Window

 Visual Basic 6 source code window

-Figure 2.1 The VB6 Source Code window
+Figure 2.1: The VB6 Source Code Window

 Understanding the Object and Procedure Boxes